oghza/dynacat/docs/docs/contributing.md

 This repository is a community catalog of Dynacat widgets.
 Contributions are welcome, but they should follow the project structure and the widget-specific rules below.

+You can find a converter to speed up the process at -> https://widgets.artur.zone

 ## Governance

 These rules may change as the repository grows and the community evolves.